moj-analytical-services/user-guidance/source/documentation/data-docs/amazon-s3.md

 `mojap-pd-arrow-parser` infers the file type from the extension, so for example `reader.read("s3://bucket_name/file.parquet")` would read a parquet file without need for specifying the file type.

-The package also has a lot of other benefits in specifying data types when reading (or writing).
+The package also has a lot of other functionality including specifying data types when reading (or writing).
 More details can be found in the package [README](https://github.com/moj-analytical-services/mojap-arrow-pd-parser#mojap-arrow-pd-parser).

 #### `pandas`